ccdcoe/CDMCS/Suricata/README.md

 **The material is missing some of the contextual concepts and ideas that will be covered in class.**

-This is **0.5 + 3 + 0.5 days** of material for any intermediate-level dev-ops who has some experience with other security|monitoring tools and wants to learn Suricata.
+This is material for any intermediate-level dev-ops who has some experience with other security|monitoring tools and wants to learn Suricata.
 We believe these classes are perfect for anyone who wants a jump start in learning Suricata or who wants a more thorough understanding of it internals.

 ### Suricata is intrusion detection and prevention system